shubhamchandak94/HARC/README.md

 ```cpp
 google::sparse_hash_map<>
 ```
 There should be no need to change anything else.
 However note that sparsehashmap does not seem to work with bitset as the index.
-One way to get around this (if the index length is not too large) is to use the bitset.ulong function.
+One way to get around this (if the index length is not too large) is to use the bitset::to_ulong function.

 ##### Some python packages
 ```